Estimated reading time: 0 minutes

 The U.S. Department of Housing and Urban Development (HUD) offers resources that may help you find affordable housing and pay rent.
 Visit HUD’s rental assistance page for more information.

-Tradenames and trademarks used in this blog post are the property of their respective owners.
+Any third party trademarks and tradenames used on the Mr. Cooper® Blog are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.